hobert-rj/rsr-security/README.md

 *   **Domains** commonly associated with advertising, tracking, and phishing activities.
 *   **IP addresses (both IPv4 and IPv6)** identified as sources of spam or other malicious traffic.

-This results in a unified ruleset (`rsr-security.srs`) for blocking these types of unwanted connections.
+This results in a unified ruleset (`srs-security.srs`) for blocking these types of unwanted connections.

 ## Usage